BRIEF SUMMARY AND INTRODUCTION: Until just a few

 for their small business clients.
 In addition, the IRS took the

-position that a one-owner LLC would be taxed as a corporation in
+position that a single-owner LLC would be taxed as a corporation

 However, in 1997, the IRS opened the floodgates when it